 The mission of the AAHP is to enhance the well being of agricultural animals and wholesomeness of food animal products through integrated disease diagnosis, field investigation, and research.
-It is given that there is a huge national concern about the wholesomeness of food animal products, their safety, and biosecurity of animals that provide those products.
-Thus, efforts to ensure the highest quality must be applied in support of the consumers interests.
+It is given that there is a huge national concern about the wholesomeness of food animal products, their safety, and the biosecurity of animals that provide those products.
+Thus, efforts to ensure the highest quality must be applied in support of the consumer interests.
 The efforts described herein are directed at pre-harvest issues.
-To date, the AAHP has defined the natural occurrence and shedding patterns of E. coli O157:H7 in cattle herds and in local and regional farm environments, has recognized Salmonella Typhimurium DT 104 as an emerging and zoonotic pathogen in the USA, has demonstrated contamination of feedstuffs and water sources as important factors in dissemination of zoonotic pathogens and normal flora with antimicrobial resistance, and has determined that mycoplasma mastitis is an emerging mastitis pathogen.
+To date, the AAHP has defined the natural occurrence and shedding patterns of E. coli O157:H7 in cattle herds and in local and regional farm environments, has recognized Salmonella typhimurium DT 104 as an emerging and zoonotic pathogen in the USA, has demonstrated contamination of feedstuffs and water sources as important factors in dissemination of zoonotic pathogens and normal flora with antimicrobial resistance, and has determined that mycoplasma mastitis is an emerging mastitis pathogen.
 The AAHP has taken a field based approach to research.
 The commercial farm becomes the experimental unit, the livestock specie the replicate.
 Thus although diagnostic and genomic tests may be developed in the laboratory, the basis of the development is isolation of pathogens from real-life commercial settings.
 The application of the intervention studies that are applied and tested subsequent to the development of laboratory tests are done with the assurance that the pre-harvest situation of interest was one that was typical of the problem at large.

-- Multistate Integrated Research and Extension

-- Multistate Research

 - In-State Research

 - Integrated Research and Extension

+- Multistate Research

+- Multistate Integrated Research and Extension

-The AAHP has an excellent history of research that is relevant to improvement of the well being of livestock in Washington State, and in ensuring the wholesomeness of their products.
-Thus, the consumers and perhaps specifically, the stakeholders of the State, have been well rewarded for their support.
-The basis of that support are tax dollars that directly and indirectly fund the Colleges of Veterinary Medicine and the College of Agricultural, Human, and Natural Resource Sciences.
-The AAHP receives financial support from both Colleges to primarily fund core positions.
+The AAHP has an excellent history of research that is relevant to improving the well being of livestock in Washington State, and in ensuring the wholesomeness of their products.
+Thus the consumers and perhaps specifically, the stakeholders of the State, have been well rewarded for their support.
+The basis of that support is tax dollars that directly and indirectly fund the Colleges of Veterinary Medicine and Agriculture Human and Natural Resource Sciences.
+The AAHP receives financial support from both Colleges, primarily to fund core positions.
 The joint funding testifies to the importance the University places on the AAHP research program.
-Thus, it could be argued that the assumption of continued support is strong, given the current University commitment.
+Thus it could be argued that the assumption of continued support is strong, given the current University commitment.
 Funding support has historically been received from commodity groups, state agencies, and national research initiatives.
 Again, given the history of success of the Program, coupled with the need for fundamental research to ensure the wholesomeness and safety of food, suggests that the assumption that funding will continue, is well grounded.
+The USDA ARS targets four areas of research (Nutrition, Food Safety/Quality; Animal Production and Protection; Natural Resources and Sustainable Agricultural Systems; and Crop Production and Protection.
+Within those 4 areas, there are 22 Research Programs.
+The AAHP contributes to several of these Research Programs: Food Safety (animal and plant products), Quality and Utilization of Agricultural Products, Food Animal Production, Animal Health, Veterinary, Medical, and Urban Entomology, Animal Well-Being and Stress Control Systems, Water Quality and Management, Rangeland, Pasture, and Forages, Manure and Byproduct Utilization, Through interactions with faculty in two colleges, and several different departments (Bio-systems Engineering, Agronomy and Soil Sciences, Food Science and Human Nutrition, Animal Sciences, Veterinary Clinical Sciences and Veterinary Microbiology and Pathology), the AAHP can tap the expertise of many sciences and thus be successful in addressing the needs of the 9 Research Programs listed above.

-The goal of this program is to enhance the well being of agricultural animals and wholesomeness of food animal products through integrated disease diagnosis, field investigation, and research.
+To enhance the well being of agricultural animals and wholesomeness of food animal products through integrated disease diagnosis, field investigation, and research.